 Things to Consider

-Raised garden beds are not permanent structures, but ideally, you don’t want to move them once you set them up on your garden site.
-So, before you start the building process, there are some essential things to consider.
+Raised garden beds are not permanent structures, but ideally, you don’t want to move them once they’ve been built.
+Therefore, make sure to consider the following items as you prep your raised garden bed design:

 - Plan the number of beds that you would like to build based on what you will be growing.
 It is best to group companion plants in one bed.
-It is more than okay to just start with one bed, but think things through for what your future garden might look like and establish room for adding other raised garden beds down the road.
+If you’re not exactly sure how many beds you’ll need, then there’s nothing wrong with building just one bed to get you started.
+Regardless, it’s a good idea to go ahead and picture what you’d like your future garden to look like in the end so that you can establish additional space if needed for building more raised garden beds down the road.

-- Keep garden beds to a size of only 3-4 feet in width for better manageability and easier harvest.
+- When building raised garden beds, the pros recommend keeping your garden beds to only 3-4 feet wide in size for better manageability and easier harvest.

-- Select what kind of material you would like to use.
-Wood is a lightweight and reasonable choice.
+- When selecting what kind of raised bed materials you would like to use to build a raised garden bed, make sure you understand the pros and cons associated with each material.
+For example, wood is a lightweight and reasonable choice.
 Untreated pine, douglas fir, and cedar are all great options, but they vary in their durability.
-All wooden garden beds will have to be maintained or replaced at some point, but some varieties of untreated wood decay quicker than others.
+All wooden garden beds will have to be maintained or likely replaced at some point since some varieties of untreated wood might decay quicker than others.

 - 2-2x12x8 pieces of untreated douglas fir wood planks cut in half